 The Health: Body, Mind & Spirit Town Hall momentum continues!

-In May 2021, New Mexico First will convene the Health Mini-Forum Series to prioritize recommendations, with a focus on policy and systems change efforts with an appropriation focus.
-Your voice is needed to help guide the work!
+In May 2021, New Mexico First convened the Health Mini-Forum Series to prioritize the Town Hall recommendations, with a focus on policy and systems change efforts, keeping in mind the upcoming 2022 legislative appropriations session.

 - Review Recommendations & Strategies